maciejstanek/meta-dpgen/README.md

 `meta-openembedded/meta-oe` which provides `mraa` package.
 This setup was based on `thud` branch.

-Moreover, `meta-intel` is required to provide support for Intel Galileo (`intel-quark`).
-For development only, one can use `qemux86` to speed things up in case no dev board is accessible at the moment - Intel Quark is a variant of x86 anyway.
+Moreover, `meta-intel` layer is required to provide a support for Intel Galileo (`intel-quark`).
+For development only, one can use `qemux86` to speed things up in case no dev board is accessible at the moment - [Intel Quark][1] is a variant of x86 anyway.

 Prerequisites
 -------------